MHickey2/First_Project/README.md

 4. You can then add a meaningful message that describe the changes you made.
 5. You can add the commit to current branch or new branch.
 I chose to commit to main branch and clicked to propose the new file.

+More information is available at [https://docs.github.com/en](https://docs.github.com/en), in regards to GitHub and is a great reference point for all GitHub queries.

  [Return to Table of Contents](#toc)
 ----
 ## Testing <a name="TEST.md">